fsmMLK/inkscapeMadeEasy/_sources/index.rst.txt

 Since I made very few modifications to his module, I decided to include the modified files here.
 The modifications were merely designed to facilitate debugging.
 No deep modifications were made to it.
 If you prefer, you can stick with the original version.

-Instalation procedure and requirements of the modified **textext** are the same of the original.
+Installation procedure and requirements of the modified **textext** are the same of the original.
 Please refer to the installation section on Pauli Virtanen's page to get further instructions.

-**Please keep in mind that you will need to install 'pstoedit' converter.** Linux users can install from your prefered package manager.
+**Please keep in mind that you will need to install 'pstoedit' converter.** Linux users can install from your preferred package manager.
 Windows users can download it from its website.

 **Modifications**